NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Leshy Husk.md

 abilities_mid:
   - name: ""
   - name: "Necrotic Burst"
-    desc: "  When a leshy husk is destroyed, a burst of negative energy explodes from its body, dealing 1d4 void damage to all creatures in a 30-foot emanation (basic Fortitude save).
+    desc: "  When a leshy husk is destroyed, a burst of negative energy explodes from its body, dealing 1d4 void damage to all creatures in a 30-foot emanation (DC 15 basic Fortitude save).
 This area is filled with corrupted tree saplings, becoming difficult terrain.
 The corrupted saplings might out-compete local plant life temporarily, but they inevitably rot after a week."

   - name: "[[Bestiary Ability Glossary/Frightful Presence|Frightful Presence]]"
-    desc: " (aura,emotion,fear,mental) Aura 30 feet, Will"
+    desc: " (aura,emotion,fear,mental) [[Bestiary Ability Glossary/Aura|Aura]] 30 feet, DC 12 Will"

 attacks:
   - name: ""